 - Satisfactory completion of the fieldwork externship, case presentation, and written case study

-- Successful completion of the qualifying exam
+- Successful completion of the Candidacy Entrance Exam

 - 450 hours of training analysis, of which 150 may be group analysis